-The XebiaLabs DevOps Platform delivered deployment automation, dependency management and self-scheduled deployments for developers.
+The XebiaLabs DevOps Platform delivered Speed up deployment time while greatly reducing errors and failed deployments, dependency management and self-scheduled deployments for developers.

 Expedia.com launched in 1996 as an online application that gave people a new way to easily research and book travel.
 Now, Expedia, Inc. is one of the world’s leading travel companies, with an extensive brand portfolio that includes some of the world’s most trusted online travel brands.

 Supporting manual deployments, managing dependencies and manually patching code were taking more time than they wanted, and the Operations team knew they could improve and automate.
 They sought to streamline their use of multiple tools and manual processes.

 Using Chef to manage deployment services resulted in too much script-related maintenance.
 Whenever they needed to update their services, or make changes, they manually edited each script and then redeployed their applications to each environment separately.
 The Operations team knew there was a better way.
 Rather than spending time manually executing or maintaining deployments, Operations wanted to give developers self-service, schedulable, automated deployments.

 Expedia considered a range of tools to automate their deployments, including Puppet, Chef, Microsoft Orchestrator SCCM and the XebiaLabs DevOps Platform.
 They chose XebiaLabs XL Deploy because it manages dependencies, has a model-based, low maintenance architecture and does not require copious custom scripts.
 Today, over 200 developers at Expedia use XL Deploy to manage on average over 2,500 deployments per month.